UoA-eResearch/ahuahu_great_mercury/instructions/3_adjusting_profiles.md

 While this is the smallest section of the profile it is responsible for a large portion of the XML file in the form of Label tags associated with almost every user-facing aspect of the XML file.
 All tables, metadata elements, relationships, and user inferaces require you to specify a label for the item in question, and each label needs to be tied to one of the specified locales.
 Currently only English is implemented in the `test-profile.xml`.

-### Lists
+## Lists

 This section is where you define the ArchDB tables that you wish to populate Collective Access with.
-The ArchDB tables need to be "mapped" onto the base CA tables so that CA understands "what" the ArchDB tables are and what to do with them.
+The ArchDB tables need to be mapped onto the base CA tables so that CA understands what the ArchDB tables are and what to do with them.
 The mapping is done in this section of the xml.

 The `lists` section is composed of a number of `<list> </list>` entries.
 These entries take the form of `<list> code="XXX_YYY"</list>` where `XXX` is typically a base CA table such as `object` or `entity`, and where `YYY` is typically a suffix such as `type`, or `sources` and `statuses`.

-Each of these lists also takes the `hierarchical`, `system`, and `vocabulary` boolean flags that detewrmine whether the tables are heirarchical in nature, whether they belong to the CA system, and whether they are vocabulary tables.
+Each of these lists also takes `hierarchical`, `system`, and `vocabulary` boolean flags that determine whether the tables are heirarchical in nature, whether they belong to the CA system, and whether they are vocabulary tables.
+Most likely you won't need these.

+**It is unlikely that you will need to add any new top level list entries, and CA will not work properly if some of the entries are omitted.**

+Instead you will need to customise the contents of the list entries.

 ```
 <lists>